-On the basis of cervical exam; purulent or mucopurulent discharge.
+On the basis of the cervical exam; purulent or mucopurulent discharge.

 Recommended Regimens for Presumptive Treatment (CDC)